zwave-js/node-zwave-js/docs/api/controller.md

 > [!NOTE]
 > For some devices, a special inclusion sequence needs to be performed in order to include it securely.
 Please refer to the device manual for further information.

+> [!NOTE] We've compiled some [guidelines](usage/s2-inclusion.md) how to tackle inclusion from the UI side, especially for Security S2.

 Depending on the chosen inclusion strategy, the options object requires additional properties:

 <!-- #import InclusionOptions from "zwave-js" -->